camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/01-bpm-platform/02-install-on-a-vanilla-glassfish.html.md

       </servers>
     </domain>

-In case of using another database (i.e. DB2, MySQL etc.) than H2 you have to adjust the `datasource-classname` and the `res-type` attributes with the corresponding database classes and set the database specific properties (like the url etc.) inside the JDBC Connection Pool.
-Furthermore you have to add the corresponding JDBC driver at `$GLASSFISH_HOME/glassfish/lib/`.
-For example you can add the H2 JDBC driver which is located at `$GLASSFISH_DISTRIBUTION/server/glassfish3/glassfish/lib/h2-VERSION.jar` to run with the H2 database.
+In case another database than H2 is used (i.e. DB2, MySQL etc.), you have to adjust the `datasource-classname` and the `res-type` attributes with the corresponding database classes and set the database specific properties (such as the url, etc.) inside the JDBC Connection Pool.
+Furthermore, you have to add the corresponding JDBC driver to `$GLASSFISH_HOME/glassfish/lib/`.
+For example, you can add the H2 JDBC driver which is located at `$GLASSFISH_DISTRIBUTION/server/glassfish3/glassfish/lib/h2-VERSION.jar` to run with the H2 database.

-### <a id="configuring-thread-pool"></a>Configuring Thread Pool for Job Executor
+### <a id="configuring-thread-pool"></a>Configuring a Thread Pool for the Job Executor

-Therefore you have to edit the file `$GLASSFISH_HOME/glassfish/domains/<domain>/config/domain.xml` and add the following elements to `resources` section.
+To do so, you have to edit the file `$GLASSFISH_HOME/glassfish/domains/<domain>/config/domain.xml` and add the following elements to the `resources` section.

     <domain>
       ...